benbusby/y2k/README.md

 - **What does 0-byte actually mean?
 How can a program be 0 bytes?**

-Since file content is not actually read by the interpreter, each `.y2k` file can be completely empty (0 bytes) without affecting how each program is interpreted.
+Since the interpreter only reads file *timestamps* and not file *content*, each `.y2k` file can be completely empty (0 bytes) without affecting how each program is interpreted.
 And since every file has to have a timestamp associated with it anyway, there aren't any extra bytes needed to achieve this functionality.
 Technically though, there's no such thing as a 0 byte file -- the metadata for that file does have to be stored somewhere.
 But for code golfing purposes, it should be counted as 0 bytes.

 - **Why are there two ways to copy a variable's value to a new variable?**